 The Main Language.

 It is risky to think that your English skills will be enough to go anywhere in Europe.
-It might be true for some time but I can tell you, based on my own experience, that you have to make an effort to learn the main language of the country where you live in.
+It might be true for some time, but I can tell you, based on my own experience, that you have to make an effort to learn the main language of the country where you live in.

-It will be a requirement for you to really get integrated with the society and to show some respect to their people.
+Furthermore, it will be a requirement for you to really get integrated with the society and to show some respect to their people.
 Besides, it will just open both professional and personal doors.

 Consider your previous language skills before choosing a concrete location.

 Where to start to build a new life?

 You will easily get lost in a lot of information and websites until you start finding some conclusions.